KARL: Knowledge-Aware Reasoning and Reinforcement Learning for Knowledge-Intensive Visual Grounding: Experiment

 \subsection{Analysis}

-To gain deeper insights into our model's capabilities, we conducted the following analysis of its cognitive visual perception mechanisms:

-\paragraph{How knowledge influences perception.} We systematically evaluated the base model's knowledge by probing entity-specific discriminative features and validating factual alignment against Wikipedia references using Qwen2.5-14B~\cite{qwen2.5}.
-Entities were then classified into four groups based on knowledge possession (Known/Unknown) and training data presence (in-domain/out-of-domain).
-As evidenced in \cref{fig:knowledge}, \ours achieves significantly greater performance gains on known entities versus unknown entities regardless of domain boundaries, confirming that its improvements originate from knowledge-driven cognitive processing rather than superficial perceptual enhancements, thereby validating its capacity to \textit{\textbf{harness domain knowledge for visual perception}}.
-This aligns with human experts' reliance on domain expertise to resolve ambiguity, confirming our framework's success in emulating cognitive visual perception.

-\paragraph{The roles of CoT-SFT and GRPO.} As shown in \cref{fig:kl}, we quantified the impact of our two-stage training paradigm by measuring the KL Divergence between stage-2 models (trained with CoT-SFT or GRPO) and the stage-1 model, separately evaluating the CoT and answer components.
-For CoT-SFT, the significantly higher KL Divergence in the CoT components versus answer segments indicates that \textit{\textbf{CoT-SFT primarily equips the model with perception-oriented reasoning capabilities}}.
-In contrast, GRPO exhibited greater divergence in the answer components than in the CoT, demonstrating its focus on \textit{\textbf{refining perceptual accuracy}} grounded in the reasoning process.
-By combining the two stages, the framework achieves synergistic enhancement of cognitive visual perception, effectively bridging knowledge-driven reasoning and sensory processing.
+To gain deeper insights into our model's capabilities, we conducted the following analysis, examining how knowledge-aware reward scaling affects performance across different knowledge conditions and how it influences the model’s reasoning behavior in practice: \\ \textbf{Knowledge-Level Analysis.} To simplify the analysis, we divide entities into two knowledge levels based on the estimated knowledge mastery: the top three categories are treated as high knowledge, while the remaining two are treated as low knowledge.
+As shown in \cref{fig:knowledge}, both GRPO and \ours bring substantial improvements over the base model across different knowledge levels, indicating that reinforcement learning generally improves grounding performance regardless of the knowledge level.
+However, on low-knowledge entities, \ours achieves a much larger gain (+2.10\%) than GRPO, which is nearly nine times larger than the improvement observed in the high-knowledge setting.
+This result suggests that \textbf{knowledge-aware reward scaling in \ours enables more effective learning under low knowledge conditions}.\\

-\paragraph{Qualitative Results.} As illustrated in \cref{fig:case}, we conducted a comparative case analysis between \ours and Qwen2-VL-7B.
-The visual evidence demonstrates our model's capability to generate accurate answers through a reasoning process that systematically integrates domain-specific knowledge with visual observations, in contrast to the baseline model's tendency to produce incorrect responses from superficial pattern recognition.
+\textbf{Qualitative Results.} As illustrated in~\cref{fig:case}, we conducted a comparative case analysis between KARL and Qwen3-VL-8B.
+In this case, KARL follows a structured reasoning pipeline—initiating with a planning step, then performing a detailed visual analysis and comparison of the entities, and finally drawing a conclusion based on the most discriminative features (e.g., slightly forked vs. deeply forked), thereby arriving at the accurate identification.
+The visual evidence demonstrates our model’s capability to generate accurate answers through a knowledge-aware reasoning process that systematically integrates domain specific knowledge with visual observations, in contrast to the baseline model’s tendency to produce incorrect responses from superficial pattern recognition. \\